-Use this radio button to include in the graph only worksheet data from the rows and columns that are currently being displayed in the worksheet.
-For example, if Discoverer Viewer is currently displaying rows 50 to 75 and columns 10 to 15, only the data in these currently displayed rows and columns will be included in the graph.
+Use this option to include in the graph only worksheet data from the rows and columns that are currently being displayed in the worksheet.
+For example, if Discoverer Viewer is currently displaying rows 50 to 75 and columns 10 to 15, only the data in these currently displayed rows and columns is included in the graph.